 Northwood University strongly encourages students who have followed an approved course of study at another college or university to apply for admission.
 Students transferring without degrees will have their transcripts evaluated by the registrar for equivalent Northwood credit.
 Students in this category will be permitted to transfer equivalent courses and selected electives with grades of "C" (2.0) or better.
+Note: Pass (or similar binary) grades from semesters impacted by COVID-19 (January - May 2020) will transfer to Northwood University.
 Only credits are transferable.
 Grades and Grade Point Averages (GPA) from other institutions do not transfer.
 All students who apply for transfer admission should be in good academic and social standing at the college from which they are transferring.

 Our transfer program is designed to allow each student to transfer the maximum number of credit hours that will facilitate a program of study.
-Students accepted to Northwood University with an associate degree from a regionally-accredited college or university will receive:
+Students accepted to Northwood University with an associate degree from a institutionally-accredited college or university will receive: